szilard/GBM-perf/README.md

 1M    |           5.2 |           1380 | 265   |    0.764 | 0.748
 10M   |            42 |           8390 | 200   |    0.774 | 0.755

-(compared vs lighgbm CPU, code [here](https://github.com/szilard/GBM-perf/tree/master/wip-testing/spark))
+(compared to lighgbm CPU, Spark code [here](https://github.com/szilard/GBM-perf/tree/master/wip-testing/spark))

 So Spark MLlib GBT is still 100x slower than the top tools.
 In case you are wondering if more nodes or bigger data would help, the answer in nope.